kkinnear/zprint/doc/reference.md

 and is one line longer than the difference between the `actual-start` and `actual-end`.
-The `actual-start` and `actual-end` relate to the lines changed in the input stream, and in particular the number of lines in the formatted output string have no relation to the number of lines between the `actual-start` and `actual-end`.
+The `actual-start` and `actual-end` relate to the lines selected for formatting in the input stream, and in particular the number of lines in the formatted output string have no relation to the number of lines between the `actual-start` and `actual-end`.
 It may be larger, smaller, or